South Indian gravy

 INSTRUCTIONS

-• Pressure cook the turkish berry, toor dal and keep it aside.
-Later mash the dal.
+• Pressure cook the toor dal and keep it aside.

-• In the same pan, add oil, splutter mustard seeds.
-Once they crack, add curry leaves.
+• In the same pan, heat oil, splutter mustard seeds, and add curry leaves.

-• Then add the cooked turkish berries, add tamarind juice.
+• Add the cooked Turkish berries, followed by tamarind juice.

-• Next add the salt, turmeric powder, jaggery and allow them to boil.
+• Season with salt, turmeric powder, and jaggery, then allow it to boil.

-• Once they start to boil, add the ground masala and then cook for 2 to 3 minutes.
+• Add the ground masala paste and cook for 2–3 minutes.

-• Finally add the mashed toor dhal and mix it well.
-Add water to adjust the consistency.
+• Add water as needed to adjust the consistency.

 Tried this recipe?
 Pl tag me on PinterestInstagramFacebookTwitter.